Oklahoma City bombing: Gathering materials

-McVeigh and Nichols purchased or stole the materials they needed to manufacture the bomb, and stored them in rented sheds.
-In August 1994, McVeigh obtained nine binary-explosive Kinestiks from gun collector Roger E. Moore, and with Nichols ignited the devices outside Nichols's home in Herington, Kansas.
+McVeigh and Nichols bought or stole the materials they needed to manufacture the bomb and stored them in rented sheds.
+In August 1994, McVeigh obtained nine binary-explosive Kinestiks from gun collector Roger E. Moore in Arkansas, and with Nichols ignited the devices outside Nichols's home in Herington, Kansas.
 On September 30, 1994, Nichols bought forty 50 lb bags of ammonium nitrate fertilizer from Mid-Kansas Coop in McPherson, Kansas, enough to fertilize 12.5 acre of farmland at a rate of 160 lb of nitrogen per acre (.4 ha), an amount commonly used for corn.
 Nichols bought an additional 50 lb bag on October 18, 1994.
 McVeigh approached Fortier and asked him to assist with the bombing project, but he refused.

-McVeigh and Nichols robbed Moore in his home of $60,000 worth of guns, gold, silver, and jewels, transporting the property in the victim's van.
+McVeigh and Nichols then robbed Moore in his home of $60,000 worth of guns, gold, silver, and jewels, transporting the property in the victim's van.
 McVeigh wrote Moore a letter in which he claimed that government agents had committed the robbery.
 Items stolen from Moore were later found in Nichols's home and in a storage shed he had rented.